digital-land/digital-land.github.io/content/blog-post/beta-team.md

 And if the team is working on the wrong things, that’s now my fault.
 And my problem to solve.

 So I’m going to help us get started.
-And I’ll do that introducing you to [lean](https://en.wikipedia.org/wiki/Lean_software_development).
+And I’ll do that by introducing you to [lean](https://en.wikipedia.org/wiki/Lean_software_development).

 ## But, WILL IT MAKE DATA FASTER?
 <a href="https://www.flickr.com/photos/psd/52973861060/in/dateposted/" title="Will it make data, faster?"><img src="https://live.staticflickr.com/65535/52973861060_ee507466f6.jpg" alt="Will it make data, faster?"/></a>